rpSebastian/AutoCFR/README.md

 ```

 ## Test learned algorithms in Paper
-Run the following script to test learned algorithms in Paper, i.e., DDCFR, AutoCFR4, and AutoCFR8.
+Run the following script to test learned algorithms in Paper, i.e., DCFR+, AutoCFR4, and AutoCFR8.
 The results are saved in the folder `models/games`.
 ```bash
 python scripts/test_learned_algorithm_in_paper.py
 ```